-§191.5 requires that incidents meeting the criteria outlined in §191.3 be reported directly to the 24-hour National Response Center (NRC) at 1-800-424-8802 at the earliest practicable moment (generally within 2 hours).
+191.5 requires that incidents meeting the criteria outlined in 191.3 be reported directly to the 24-hour National Response Center (NRC) at 1-800-424-8802 at the earliest practicable moment (generally within 2 hours).
 The NRC assigns numbers to each call.
 The number assigned to that Immediate Notice (sometimes referred to as the "Telephonic Report") is to be entered in Question 6.
+When there is more than one NRC report for the incident, enter the first report in this field and remaining NRC report numbers in Part H - Narrative.
+If a NRC report was not made, select the option that best describes why: NRC Notification Not Required, NRC Notification Required But Not Made, Do Not Know NRC Report Number.